Board of Directors

 Finance and Audit Committee

-Narelle is a former head of CSIRO’s Networking Technologies Laboratory, of Networks R&D/Advanced Network Architecture at SingTel Optus, and a former trustee of the global Internet Society which she represented in the IANA transition co-ordination group.
-Narelle is also a sitting member of auDA’s Policy Review Panel, reviewing all the policies that govern .au.
+Narelle was Deputy CEO at the Australian Communications Consumer Action Network, is a former head of CSIRO’s Networking Technologies Laboratory, of Networks R&D/Advanced Network Architecture at SingTel Optus, and a former trustee of the global Internet Society which she represented in the IANA transition co-ordination group.
+Narelle previously sat on auDA’s Policy Review Panel which reviewed all the policies that govern .au and contributed to the government review of auDA.

 Jay Daley, Treasurer (Asia Pacific)